- Definition of Permanent Disability

 The cost of a learning assessment can only be considered if the learning assessment was completed within six months of the current study period start date, and the assessment results in a diagnosis of a learning disability.

-The Canada Student Grant for Services and Equipment for Students with Permanent Disabilities or the Alberta Grant for Disabled Students may cover 75% of the cost to a maximum of $1,700 per loan year.
+The Canada Student Grant for Services and Equipment for Students with Permanent Disabilities (CSG-PDSE) may cover 100% of the cost to a maximum of $3,500 per loan year.
+Students not eligible for CSG-PDSE may be eligible for reimbursement under the Alberta Grant for Students with Disabilities (GFD) to a maximum of $3,000.

-Proof of payment for a learning assessment must be provided for the cost to be considered.
+Proof of payment for a learning assessment must be provided for the cost to be considered, as well as a full copy of the signed report confirming the learning disability diagnosis.
 If the learning assessment fee is covered by insurance, the cost cannot be considered by Alberta Student Aid.
 If the learning assessment fee has been partially reimbursed by insurance, the amount reimbursed by insurance cannot be considered by Alberta Student Aid but must be noted in the request.

 Costs for other types of assessments are not allowed.